maanh96/freecodecamp/README.md

-This is my solution for the courses' projects at [freecodecamp](https://www.freecodecamp.org/).
+This is my solution for the courses' assignments at [freecodecamp.org](https://www.freecodecamp.org/).

 ## List of courses